 (5) Select sustainability priority themes

 We set priority themes for promoting Group sustainability that can have an impact on the creation of shared value by addressing important social issues.
+Every year, we review priority themes and check whether they are necessary, in order to reflect developments, including changes in society and the environment, in our sustainability management.

 Progress Management and Verification of Initiatives